-- 1. Inspect screens for:

-- · Cuts, scratches, or holes

-- Looseness

-- 2. Replace or repair damaged screens.
-Contact a local supplier for repair or replacement information.
+- 1. Inspect for the following: - Cuts, scratches, or holes - · Looseness; tighten excessively loose screws. - 2.
+Maintain: - Lightly lubricate tracks with silicon spray. - During freezing, optional retractable screens should be fully retracted. - Clean tracks with a vacuum. - Replace or repair damaged screens; if replacement is necessary, contact a local supplier for repair or replacement information.